 If you enjoy hot summers and mild winters, the weather in Cedar Park could be ideal for you.
 Summer highs average out at around 95°F in July, while winter lows typically reach 37°F in January.
 Throughout the year, residents can enjoy an average of 231 sunny days, with only 35 inches of rainfall.
 Summer runs June through September, and can be hot and muggy, while winter, which runs December through February, is typically cool and windy.
 You're most likely to encounter rain between April and October.

-Cost of Living in Cedar Park, TX
+Tips for renting in Cedar Park, TX

 Living in Cedar Park, TX